Dukes of Windsor

 Dukes of Windsor were an Australian electronic rock group formed in 2004.
 They relocated to Berlin in 2009, where they disbanded in the following year.
-They are notable for their single "It's a War", released in Australia in 2008 and in Europe in early 2010, as well as their song "The Others", remixed by Australian electronic group TV Rock.
+They are notable for their 2006 single "The Others", remixed by Australian electronic group TV Rock the following year, and "It's a War", released in Australia in 2008 and in Europe in early 2010.
 They "fuse minimalist rhythms, punchy bass-lines, cascading guitar riffs, and glacial synths".
 Their music has been described as "angular and reductive, groovy and melodic", and has been termed the beautiful paradox of "robotic soul".

 History

 Dukes of Windsor were formed in late 2004 in Melbourne by Cory Bright on drums and Jack Weaving on vocals.
 Bright and Weaving had been bandmates in the Surrogate.
 After writing material together they recruited Oscar Dawson on guitar, Joe Franklin on bass guitar and Scott Targett (also ex-the Surrogate) on keyboards to start performing as Dukes of Windsor.
 Their debut release was the six-track extended play Foxhunt in August 2005.
 It was produced by Swedish-born Pelle Henricsson and Eskil Lövström (Refused, Poison the Well, Hell Is for Heroes).

 The group's debut studio album The Others was issued in September 2006, which was produced in Melbourne by expatriate American Jonathan Burnside (Faith No More, Nirvana).
 Extra production, mixing and mastering were provided by Henricsson and Lövström at Tonteknik Studios in Umea, Sweden.

 The title track had been issued as the lead single in August 2006.
 In support of the album, the band toured Australia, initially backing the Butterfly Effect before undertaking a co-headline tour with the Inches.
 After national radio play, they were showcased as a Next Crop Artist by national youth broadcaster Triple J in November 2006.
 "The Others" was remixed by Australian electronic music duo TV Rock, which was released as a single on 13 March 2007 by TV Rock vs. Dukes of Windsor.
 It reached number ten on the ARIA singles chart and number one on both Australia's ARIA Dance and Club Tracks charts.
 "The Others" was certified Gold in Australia (50,000 copies), was a top 10 ARIA single, spent three months at number one on the ARIA Club Tracks chart and received an ARIA Award nomination for ARIA Award for Best Dance Release in 2007.
 The five-piece also closed the MTV Australian Music Video Awards ceremony in Sydney that year.